 The LONG VARCHAR FOR BIT DATA type allows storage of bit strings up to 32,700 bytes.
-It is identical to VARCHAR FOR BIT DATA, except that you do not have to specify a maximum length when creating columns of this type.
+It is identical to VARCHAR FOR BIT DATA, except that you cannot specify a maximum length when creating columns of this type.

 LONG VARCHAR FOR BIT DATA